andreasf/zoom_polling_tools/README.md

 Creating a summary from a poll report
 -------------------------------------

-The `summarize_reports.py` takes a poll report as the input and prints a summary.
+`summarize_reports.py` takes a poll report as the input and prints a summary.
 For each question, the question text, answer texts and the number of responses per answer are listed.

 1. After your meeting has ended, open the [meeting reports list](https://zoom.us/account/my/report/regmeeting) on the Zoom site.
 2. Select "Poll Report" and click search to switch to the right mode